Mahabali Shera: Professional wrestling career

-Total Nonstop Action Wrestling / Impact Wrestling
+Total Nonstop Action Wrestling / Impact Wrestling (2011-2017)

 Ring Ka King (2011–2012)

 In December 2011, under the ring name Mahabali Veera, he took part in the India project Ring Ka King, backed by Total Nonstop Action Wrestling (TNA).
 He competed in the RKK World Heavyweight Championship tournament to crown the inaugural champion, and he defeated Dr. Nicholas Dinsmore in the quarterfinals of the tournament before being defeated by Scott Steiner in the semifinals.
 During the final week of tapings, on 21 April 2012, Veera defeated Sir Brutus Magnus to become the final RKK World Heavyweight Champion.

 The Revolution (2014–2015)

 On 22 September 2014, it was announced that he would debut in the following weeks.
 On 12 November episode of Impact Wrestling, Manik attempted to introduce him to the leader of The Revolution stable, James Storm, before Storm demanded Manik to send Shera away.
 On 7 January 2015, his ring name changed to Khoya, officially joining The Revolution.
 On 23 January episode of Impact Wrestling, Khoya made his in-ring debut, defeating Tigre Uno.
 On 10 April, Khoya defeated Manik and Abyss in a 3-Way match to join James Storm in a qualifier match to participate in the 4-Way Tag Team Ultimate X Match for the vacant TNA World Tag Team Championship in a losing effort.

-On 26 June episode of Impact Wrestling, Khoya turned face after being beaten and repeatedly insulted by James Storm, and entered in a feud with Storm.
-On 5 August episode of Impact Wrestling, he stood up to Storm, hit him with a sitout spinebuster and officially changing his name to Mahabali Shera.
+On 26 June episode of Impact Wrestling, Khoya turned face after being beaten and repeatedly insulted by James Storm, and subsequently entered into a feud with Storm.
+On 5 August episode of Impact Wrestling, he stood up to Storm, hit him with a sitout spinebuster, and officially changed his name to Mahabali Shera.
 On the 30 September episode of Impact Wrestling, Shera defeated Storm in a no disqualification match, ending their feud.